- This event has passed.

 CMRS Medical Humanities Conference

-Humanity has always tended to show a prurient interest in abnormalities.
-The medieval and early modern period is no exception, displaying a deep fascination with virulent ailments and all sorts of physical deformities.
-Despite this attraction, few artists of the period engaged in the depiction of disease.
+Humanity has always approached disease with a mixture of curiosity and dread.
+Medieval and early modern people were no exception, displaying a deep fascination with virulent ailments and all sorts of physical deformities.
+But despite this attraction, few artists of these eras engaged in the depiction of disease.
 When they did, their expression was particular to the medium used and differed among artists even when using the same medium.
-Since such an effort was outside their norm, what factors drove artists to pick up pen or brush to approach maladies as a subject of esthetic expression?
+Since such an effort was outside their norm, what factors drove them to pick up pen or brush to approach maladies as a subject of esthetic expression?
 How did the artists’ experiences influence their choices in portraying disease?
 Were these depictions the result of something that interfered with their intent to faithfully reproduce the best of nature, or do they reflect a rebellion against what we generally assume to be the period`s artistic and literary quest: the portrayal of spiritual beauty and, later, the rediscovered beauty of the human body?

 Advance registration is requested.
 Please click here to complete the short registration form.